Mhani3333/capacity_risk_analysis_project/README.md

 ## Data Collection Transformation
 The first step was to digitize the data collection process using a Google Form that standardized the input options.
 This simple change improved data integrity and simplified validation.
 Data was automatically collected in a Google Sheet, making it easier to monitor, clean, and save.

+# Key Insights and Findings
+1. Surgery, Orthopedic, and Dermatology departments were the most visited.
+2. Seasonal patterns were found, with higher visits in summer months.
+3. Hospitalization rates were highest in the Surgery department.

+## Confidentiality Notice
+**For confidentiality reasons**, certain sensitive information has been omitted from this project.
+Specifically:
+- The **name of the hospital**.
+- Detailed information about the **labor centers**.
+- The **official name** of the Central Constructions Labor Zone.
+- Any personal information, including **patients' names**, has been coded (ID).